 The “out for delivery” message is indicating that your package has been placed on a courier vehicle that will drop it off at its final location.

 This is very much the last leg of the step.
 Despite that, this message does not always mean that you are getting your package today.

 Sometimes, delays arise even at this point, and the package can end up being late.
 Typically, you can expect the package within a day or two once it’s out for delivery.
 If it takes longer than that, it’s probably time to contact Amazon and let them know that there is a problem.

-You should have a pretty good idea of what Amazon means when they say an order completed the customs clearance completed.
+You should have a pretty good idea of what Amazon means when they say an order has the customs clearance completed.
 That’s great, but sometimes, it’s more important to understand what the message doesn’t mean.

-Misconceptions happen, and it’s easy to assume that clearing customs is an indicator that you should receive the package pretty soon.
+Misconceptions happen, and it’s easy to assume that completed clearance at customs is an indicator that you should receive the package pretty soon.
 Sometimes, that holds true, but there are plenty of situations that arise that make it less true.

 These are reasons that your package still has a long way to go, even though it cleared customs.

 #1 The Package Might Not Be in Your Country

 This is huge.
 The package has to go through customs once it gets to your country, but a lot of shipping doesn’t go directly from one country to another.